-All staff are required to self-screen everyday before reporting for work.
-All staff are required to report any primary symptoms associated with COVID-19.
+Staff must report if they or anyone in their household have tested positive for COVID-19 or a presumed case.
+Additionally, all staff are required to report any symptoms associated with COVID-19.
 Staff members will not be responsible for screening or reporting other staff members symptoms.